alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_sre.md

 These steps ensure that you have created a non-privileged user account that you can use for testing.
 You must ensure that you have assigned a licence to this user in the Azure Active Directory so that MFA will work correctly.

-You should have already set up a non-privileged user account upon setting up the SHM, when [validating the active directory synchronisation](./how-to-deploy-shm.md#validate-active-directory-synchronisation), but you may wish to set up another or verify that you have set one up already:
+You should have already set up a non-privileged user account upon setting up the SHM, when {ref}`validating the active directory synchronisation <deploy_shm_validate_aadsync>`, but you may wish to set up another or verify that you have set one up already:

 <details>
 <summary><strong>Set up a non-privileged user account</strong></summary>